 But mobile apps alone are not enough.
 At the same time, financial institutions should also look to invest in deploying branch employees with technology that will empower them with tools that encourage proactive problem solving.
 For example, customer service staff could be provided with interactive tablets and anytime, anywhere access to customer data to identify and assist customers with potential issues.
 Virtual assistants are expected to take center stage in the branch, completing tasks that have historically been done by both employees.
+A healthy mix of faceto-face interactions with staff combined with digital channels is key to ensure an enhanced customer experience.

-As a result, it's important that banks maintain a strong focus on developing their own virtual assistant capabilities along with the necessary skillsets needed for an enhanced customer experience.
+As a result, it's important that banks maintain a strong focus on developing their own virtual assistant capabilities along with the necessary skillsets needed for these technologies.

-these technologies.